top of page

 I Can't Narrow It Down?

 I really can only explain so much, its quite hard trying to explain something that does require experience to complete easily.
-If after reading our instructions and you are still confused I would recommend using MTT Program for help instead, this ensures a much more narrowed down recommendation based on you and your dogs information.
+If after reading our instructions and you are still confused I would recommend looking at the dog charts and find a dog that looks similar to yours.

 I Can't Find A Perfect Fit?